roytang/blog/content/posts/2008/08/barcamp-manila.md

 ][2]

 held in Ortigas last Thursday.
-I wasn&#8217;t really sure what to expect, as I&#8217;ve never attended any such conference before, and I&#8217;ve never been particularly involved with the local developer community, but I said I&#8217;d go anyway, I figured it&#8217;d probably be fun.
+I wasn&'t really sure what to expect, as I&'ve never attended any such conference before, and I&'ve never been particularly involved with the local developer community, but I said I&'d go anyway, I figured it&'d probably be fun.

 The event was held at the Orient Square building at the offices of